Harmonica-Men/AstroShare-Blog/README.md

      The option to dislike posts outright is not part of the blog’s policy.

 #### Mobile first design
 To ensure a seamless experience across devices, Bootstrap is used to make the dashboard fully responsive.
 On mobile devices, the table features horizontal scrolling to prevent content compression, maintaining clarity and usability.
-Additionally, each table row highlights with a colour change on hover, making it easier for users to track their interactions as they navigate the dashboard.
+Additionally, each table row highlights with a colour change on hover, making it easier for users to track their interactions as they navigate.

 [Back to Top](#astroshare-blog)